Jok98/Jok98/README.md

 # WIK (what I know)
 ### Work in progress

-### I've start working on myself on November 2023, still a lot to learn and to consolidate.
+### I've started working on myself on November 2023, still a lot to learn and to consolidate.
 ### Check out :
 >- my [LinkedIn](https://www.linkedin.com/in/matteo-moi/) profile.